nus-cs2113-AY2223S1/tp/docs/team/qianz-z.md

 #### **Built the skeleton code for Command classes**
 To start off the project, we needed a base structure to build on for parsing and execution of commands.
-I set up the abstract `Command` class and the initial few `XYZCommand` classes for v1.0 to provide the structure for the rest of the team to build on.
+I set up the abstract `Command` class and the initial few `Command` classes for v1.0 to provide the structure for the rest of the team to build on.
 ([#1](https://github.com/AY2223S1-CS2113-T18-2/tp/pull/1))